After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 Best Location for Producing Espresso Beans?

-The flavor of your espresso coffee beans will be heavily dependent on where they come from.
-Just like we see with vineyards, coffee can be influenced by rainfall, shade, soil chemistry, and altitude.
+The flavor of any coffee beans (including those for espresso) will be heavily dependent on where they come from.
+Just like we see in the wine industry, coffee can be influenced by rainfall, shade, soil chemistry, and altitude.
 And, just like wine, ‘best’ comes down to personal preference.

 Colombia: